danielljeon/docs/workflows/README.md

 ## Overview

-A library of actively used and example GitHub workflows for DevOps CI / CD.
+A library of actively used and example GitHub workflows for DevOps CI/CD.

 ## Manifest